-PAYG works well for a very small segment of people – be careful of these things
+PAYG works well for a very small segment or ‘group’ of people – But be careful of these things

 PAYG plans are a valuable component of the list of options available to those who know what they’re up to and are shopping for a plan.
 The ‘under the counter’ nature of the means you kind of have to know about them before you will find one.

-PAYG plans offer you the same services as other plans but, used individually, they can become expensive.
-Voicemail retrieval, MMSs ( 49 cents each with Amaysim! ) 19 numbers and International Calls are all inexpensive per minute but if used regularly would push you out of the people for whom PAYG plans make sense.
+- Be realistic about your usage of services like voicemail: PAYG plans offer you the same services as other plans but, used individually, they can become expensive.
+Voicemail retrieval, MMSs ( 49 cents each with Amaysim! ) 19 numbers, Roaming and International Calls are all inexpensive per minute but if used regularly would push you out of the people for whom PAYG plans make sense.

 Telcos are in a bit of a tough spot.
 Data pricing has fallen 75% in the last 2 years.
 Voice and SMS are commoditized to the point where they are offered at rates which I would consider not far from ‘free’ (in the sense that they are included in a plan without much cost.)